beyond-decentralized/AIRport/libs/direction-indicator/README.md

 # Direction/Heading Indicator

+## Why the name

 "The heading indicator (HI), also known as a directional gyro or direction indicator, is a flight instrument used in an aircraft to inform the pilot of the aircraft's heading."

+@airport/direction-indicator specifies how objects are injected in AIRport.
+Also the first letters are the same as Dependency Injection.

+## Description

-AIRports own Inversion of Control (IoC) or Dependency Injection implementation.
-In AIRport all objects are injected on the stack.
+AIRports Inversion of Control (IoC)/Dependency Injection.

-Allows to keep track of nested transactions and request state.
+All objects are injected on the stack.
+Hence, it allows to keep track of nested transactions and request state (without having to pass around a context object in Application code).

-Also allows for seamless upgrades/bug fixes which can be done on the fly without having to re-start the AIRport application (or parent frame).
-This is important because AIRport runs on user devices and does not have a defined maintenance schedule, while servicing multiple applications that may run in background and fail if the local AIRport server is down
-(due to upgrades).

-Additionaly full application replacements might cause cross-application dependency issues.
-Also state that is stored in an application would have to be wiped out.

-Updates are performed whenever the the application sees new version of the framework.
-TODO: If the users chooses they should be able to run AIRport in lockdown mode and verify all upgrades manually (though potentially breaking background applications that may not gracefully handle an outage of the local AIRport server).
+Will allow "on the fly" applcation upgrades.